ccmbioinfo/crg2/README.md

 8. Repeat the above 1-7 steps using GATK MUTECT2 variant calls to generate a mosaic variant report

 ### WGS: SV (filtered and unfiltered)
-1. Call SV's using Manta, Smoove and Wham
+1. Call SVs using Manta, Smoove and Wham

 2. Merge calls using MetaSV